nvdovenko/nvdovenko/README.md

 </div>

 ### About me
-- 🌱 I am currently learning React and TypeScript
+- 🌱 I am currently learning React and TypeScript.
-- 🔭 I am looking for a job
+- 🔭 I am looking for a job.
 - 💬 I live in Tampere since 2022, but originally I am from Russia.

 <!--